 And hobbyDB is also a marketplace to buy or sell these items or anything collectible.
 Sellers might have a few items or tens of thousands, either way it is easy to set up shop as you only have to find your item in the catalog and click on the sell-one-of-these button.

-Hey, if your a collector you can help us!
+Hey, if you’re a collector you can help us!
 Anyone from novice collectors to hard rock… er, hardcore enthusiasts can contribute to the effort either by adding items to hobbyDB’s database or by working with the HRC Catalog.